Guiming/ParallelRipleysKfunction/README.md

 # Parallel Ripley's K function
 The C++ implementation of MPI/OpenMP parallel Ripley's K function for point pattern analysis on spatial big data.
+The pure OpenMP version is in the 'spp_openmp' directory and the MPI/OpenMP version in the 'spp_mpi' directory.

 # Environment
 Ubuntu OS with OpenMPI installed.